Tinnitus Accident Claims – How Much Compensation Can I Claim?

 However, if a person is regularly exposed to excessive noise levels, this exposure can result in a significant hearing loss.
 Over time, this can lead to symptoms such as permanent tinnitus sounds and hearing losses.
 If your work has caused this tinnitus and/or hearing loss, you may be able to make a tinnitus compensation claim.
 We can help you recover the compensation and damages you deserve via tinnitus accident claims.

 A compensation claim for tinnitus is generally made against a current employer or former employer.
 It will generally include damages that are caused by exposure to excessive noises in a working environment.
 Tinnitus claims can also sometimes form part of a compensation claim for industrial deafness.

 - What Is Tinnitus?

 - What Are The Symptoms Of Tinnitus?

-- Can You Claim For Tinnitus?
+- Who Is Eligible To Claim For Tinnitus?